SirKentTheGr/ForcePOINT/Day1.md

 **GRE is the workaround**

       The order in which Forcepoint Process connections is
+        1. Anti-spoofing
-        1. ACCESS Rules
+        2. ACCESS Rules
-        2. INSPECTION
+        3. INSPECTION
-        3. NAT
+        4. NAT
         4. ROUTING

 #### Dynamic ROUTING